Originate/guide/go/README.md

 one uses the language for.
-It is great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network (micro) services.
+It is great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network services, be it extremely small (micro-services) or large (in terms of code or team size).

 ## Introduction